Corn Silk (Zea mays), Cut and Sifted, Certified Organic

 Corn Silk is a rich source of flavonoids, and also contains terpenes, proteins, vitamins, carbohydrates, minerals, volatile oils, alkaloids, saponins, and steroid compounds.

 Native Americans used Corn Silk tea for urinary tract infections, malaria, and heart ailments.
 It has been adopted as an herbal remedy in Europe and other cultures including China, Vietnam, and Turkey.
-Corn Silk is valued as a diuretic and antihypertensive, a treatment for bedwetting, and for reducing prostate inflammation, lowering blood glucose and intraocular pressure, promoting weight loss, and countering fatigue and depression.
+Corn Silk is valued as a diuretic and antihypertensive, a treatment for bedwetting and for reducing prostate hyperplasia, lowering blood glucose and intraocular pressure, promoting weight loss, and countering fatigue and depression.
+Animal experiments show promising effects against liver cancer.